guillaume-elambert/devops-training/project-1/part-1.md

 ```

 <!-- tab:Load balancer container -->
-Regarding the load balancer container, we create it using the `server.Dockerfile` we created earlier.
+For the load balancer container, we use the `server.Dockerfile` created earlier.
-To make it accessible to the host, we are linking the port 80 of the container (default port for HTTP) to the port 8080 of the host machine.
+To enable accessibility from the host, we are linking the port 80 of the container (default port for HTTP) to the port 8080 of the host machine.

-?> I am using the 8080 port because I do have an other web server running on my PC that is using 80 port but you can make it vary so it fits your needs.
+?> I have chosen port 8080 because there is another web server running on my PC using port 80.
+However, feel free to vary it according to your requirements.

-As for network, we attach the container inside of the 'lb' network.
+In terms of networking, we integrate the container into the 'lb' network.

-!> Here, I have specified the `depends_on` setting so we ensure the web server containers are up and running before creating this one but it is not mandatory.
+!> I have specified the `depends_on` setting here to ensure the web server containers are operational before creating this one, though it is not obligatory.
 ```yml
 lb:
     build: